SimplexCC/sell-docs/source/includes/transports/_prest.md

 ### Responses ###

-You respond synchronously, in the body of the POST reply.
+You respond synchronously, in the body of the http reply.

 ### Errors ###